Project management system: Definition, use, features, and tools

 5. Clickup

-ClickUp stands out as an exceptional choice for task automation.
+ClickUp stands out as an exceptional choice for task automation and as a project planning system.
 With its robust set of features and customizable workflows, ClickUp empowers users to automate repetitive tasks, saving valuable time and effort.

 You can create boards for each project or task that you need to manage and organize them into lists.
 There are also built-in notifications that let everyone know when they need to check in on something – like when a task needs their attention or when an important milestone has been reached.